Agoric/documentation/main/guides/orchestration/getting-started/api.md

 ```

 ### makeLocalAccount
-Creates a new local chain account.
+Creates a new `LocalchainAccount`.

 ```javascript
 const localAccount = await orchestrator.makeLocalAccount();
 ```

 ### getBrandInfo
-Returns information about a denom, including the equivalent local Brand, the chain where the denom is held, and the chain that issues the corresponding asset.
+Returns information about a `denom`, including the equivalent local Brand, the chain where the denom is held, and the chain that issues the corresponding asset.

 ```javascript
 const brandInfo = orchestrator.getBrandInfo('denom');
 ```

 ### asAmount
-Converts a denom amount to a local structured Amount.
+Converts a denom amount to an `Amount` with a brand.

 ```javascript
 const amount = orchestrator.asAmount({ denom: 'uatom', value: 1000n });
 ```

-## Orchestration Account Functions
+## OrchestrationAccount Interface
 Orchestration accounts provide high-level operations for managing accounts on remote chains.
 Below are the primary methods available:

 ### getAddress